dmitryporotnikov/RDPHoneyPot/README.md

 ## Features

-- **Protocol Mocking**: Performs basic protocol mocking to distinguish RDP clients/exploits from port scanners.
+- Performs basic protocol mocking to distinguish RDP clients/exploits from port scanners.
-- **Auto-Ban**: Automatically applies bans to IP addresses previously logged in the database as RDP exploiters.
+- Automatically applies bans to IP addresses previously logged in the database as RDP exploiters.
 Port scanners are still allowed.
-- **Framework**: Built with .NET 8 and C#, ensuring a robust and modern development foundation.
+- Built with .NET 8 and C#, ensuring a robust and modern development foundation.
-- **Data Storage**: Stores IP addresses, timestamps, and connection types in a SQLite database for detailed analysis.
+- Stores IP addresses, timestamps, and connection types in a SQLite database for detailed analysis.

 ![Screenshot](screenshot.png)

 ## Getting Started